COSIMA/regional-mom6/README.md

 Regional-mom6 is designed to be machine agnostic as much as possible, meaning that as long as you have a working MOM6 executable on your computer, this package gets you most of the way towards running your MOM6 configuration.
 However, additional support is available for the two main institutions who use and maintain regional-mom6: [COSIMA](https://cosima.org.au/) and NCAR's [CROCODILE project](https://github.com/CROCODILE-CESM/).

-Check out the [documentation](https://regional-mom6.readthedocs.io/en/latest/) and browse through the [demos](https://regional-mom6.readthedocs.io/en/latest/demos.html).
+Check out the [documentation](https://regional-mom6.readthedocs.io/en/latest/) and try the [demos](https://regional-mom6.readthedocs.io/en/latest/demos.html).

 ## For COSIMA / Gadi users